kushv818/embedded-onboarding/section-02/README.md

 <img src="../assets/2/mmio_stm32.png" alt="GPIO Block" width="600">

+Let's look closer at the AHB1 section.
+The AHB1 data bus is part of the MCU’s internal interconnect.
+When your code writes to a GPIO register, the CPU issues the write, the request travels over AHB1 to the GPIO peripheral, and the peripheral logic updates the pin state.
+This is how your code to toggle a GPIO Pin goes from executing in the ALU to the pin turning on and off.

 <img src="../assets/2/apbmmio.png" alt="GPIO Block" width="550" height="400">

 Within the GPIO block for Port A, there are multiple **control registers** at fixed offsets: